fatrifatrifat/Teacher-Reviews/README.md

 -flutter build ios  # For iOS
 ```
 ### Usage
--Upon launching the app, you can either log in or browse as a guest.
+- Upon launching the app, you can either log in or browse as a guest.
--Use the search bar to find schools or teachers.
+- Use the search bar to find schools or teachers.
--Click on school markers on the map to view details.
+- Click on school markers on the map to view details.
--Leave reviews for teachers by selecting a teacher and rating them.
+- Leave reviews for teachers by selecting a teacher and rating them.

 ### Credits
--Flutter for the framework.
+- Flutter for the framework.
--Firebase for backend services.
+- Firebase for backend services.
--Google Maps API for the map functionality.
+- Google Maps API for the map functionality.